superfly/docs/rails/advanced-guides/phusion-passenger.html.md

 ## Making a swapfile

-The Dockerfile provides by Phusion will create a swapfile when your application is run in a container.
-Fly uses your Dockerfile to build an image, but then deploys that image to a VM, so while the commands necessary to build a swapfile are there, they aren't executed.
+The Dockerfile provided by Phusion will create a swapfile when your application is run in a container.
+Fly uses your Dockerfile to build an image, but then deploys that image to a VM, so while the commands necessary to build a swapfile are there, they aren't executed on your VM.
 We can execute them by placing the following into `config/fly/mkswap.sh`:

 ```
+#!/bin/sh
 fallocate -l 512M /swapfile
 chmod 0600 /swapfile
 mkswap /swapfile